mvolkmann/blog/src/swift/SwiftUI.md

   This associates names with assets such as colors, images, and data files.
   It is not used for audio and video files.

+  Initially this only contains `AccentColor` and `AppIcon` that both have no value.
+  To add an app icon, click `Assets.xcassets`, select `AppIcon`, and drag an image into its editor.
+  When creating an iOS or watchOS app there are two options for adding an app icon, "All Sizes" and "Single Size".
+  Select one of these in the Inspector on the right.
+  A single size icon must have the dimensions 1024 x 1024.
+  When "All Sizes" is selected, a different icon must be dragged into the editor for many different sizes.
+  SVG images are not supported.

 - `Preview Content` group

   This contains the file `Preview Assets.xcassets`